Flatness-Aware Stochastic Gradient Langevin Dynamics: Introduction

-which admits a unique invariant (Gibbs) measure $\pi_\beta (\theta)$ proportional to $\exp(-\beta u(\theta))$, where $\beta>0$ is the inverse temperature and $(B_t)_{t\geq 0}$ is a $d$-dimensional Brownian motion.
-As $\beta$ increases, this Gibbs measure concentrates on the global minimizers of $u$, establishing a direct link between Langevin dynamics and global optimization.
-Building on this property, Stochastic Gradient Langevin Dynamics (SGLD) \citep{welling2011bayesian, pmlr-v65-raginsky17a} was proposed as the Euler-Maruyama discretization of the Langevin SDE in which the exact gradient $\nabla u$ is replaced by a stochastic gradient.
-SGLD has attracted considerable attention as a prominent optimization algorithm for nonconvex problems, and under mild regularity conditions a series of works has established non-asymptotic global convergence guarantees \citep{pmlr-v65-raginsky17a,NEURIPS2018_9c19a2aa,MajkaMijatovicSzpruch2020,chau2021stochastic,zhang2023nonasymptotic}.
-Despite these elegant theoretical results, SGLD has not become a widely used optimizer in deep learning practice, largely because it lacks an intrinsic mechanism to favor flat minima, which are closely associated to strong generalization.
+which admits a unique invariant (Gibbs) measure $\pi_\beta^{\text{SGLD}} (\theta) \propto \exp(-\beta u(\theta))$, where $\beta>0$ is the inverse temperature and $(B_t)_{t\geq 0}$ is a $d$-dimensional Brownian motion.
+As $\beta$ increases, this measure $\pi_\beta^{\text{SGLD}}(\theta)$ concentrates on the global minimizers of $u$, establishing a direct link between Langevin dynamics and global optimization.
+Building on this property, Stochastic Gradient Langevin Dynamics (SGLD) \cite{welling2011bayesian, pmlr-v65-raginsky17a} applies an Euler–Maruyama discretization of the Langevin SDE, replacing the exact gradient $\nabla u$ with a stochastic gradient.
+SGLD has attracted considerable attention as an optimization algorithm for nonconvex problems, and under mild regularity conditions a series of works has established non-asymptotic global convergence guarantees \cite{pmlr-v65-raginsky17a,xu2018global,MajkaMijatovicSzpruch2020,chau2021stochastic,zhang2023nonasymptotic}.
+However, the invariant measure $\pi_\beta^{\text{SGLD}}$ targeted by SGLD is purely objective-driven and is largely indifferent to landscape geometry.
+This creates a critical gap: the lack of a systematic framework that simultaneously offers global exploration capabilities and an inductive bias toward low-curvature regions.